catdad/json-cli-toolkit/README.md

 Use arbitrary JavaScript to transform or filter the input json:

 `--code`: The code to execute.
 This code will have a global `obj` object, which is the JSON being treated.
-This code will be called multiple times if running in `--multiline`.
+This code will be called multiple times if running in.

+`--multiline`.
 You can modify this object as you like, and the result will be used for the output.
 Setting `obj` to `undefined` will filter the json object out of the output.
 For convenience, this code will also have access to `lodash` as a global `_` variable, like you might expect.

 **Examples:**